rooyi/rooyi.github.io/expectation-explainer.md

 # EXPECTATION OF SUMS
 "Expectation of Sums is the Sum of Expectations."
 The statement is true when X and Y are dependent and independent alike.
 X and Y can even have different distributions.
 Additionally, this concept applies for any amount of expectations.
 This can seem like a lot of conditions to take in, so let's start one by one.

+[INSERT: SOME ANIMATIONS(?)
+OR MAYBE INTERACTIVE STUFF IDK BUT BASICALLY THE GIST IS: FIRST, VERSIONS OF CALCULATING EXPECTATION AND THEN SUMMING.
+THEN, SUMMING AND THEN CALCULATING EXPECTATION.]

 1) Dependent X and Y vs Independent X and Y

 2) X and Y with Different Distributions